The Rich Get Richer And The Poor Get Poorer: War On Wealth

 After some fumbling around with various international currency standards, the world’s significant economies settled on the “Basel Accord”, which stipulated that central banks would diversify their assets away from gold and into baskets of national currencies.
 This process necessitated liquidating large quantities of gold from central bank coffers in exchange for currency and treasury securities.
 Since central banks initially held much of the world’s gold bullion, this ample supply of gold in the markets depressed the price for many years.

-Now, however, world central banks do not have the huge gold reserves of years past and have slowed down liquidation.
-In 1999, an agreement (the Washington Agreement) was signed that limited gold sales and leasing by central banks.
+Now, however, world central banks do not have the vast gold reserves of years past and have slowed down liquidation.
+In 1999, an agreement (the Washington Agreement) was signed that limited central bank gold sales and leasing.
 Reduced gold supplies coming to the markets from central banks have lessened their influence over the gold price.

 Shifts in Financial Markets: Gold Bear Market Ends as Central Bank Practices Evolve

-This fact in combination with trend changes in global financial markets has ended the bear market in gold.
-Many practices such as the “gold carry trade” and gold mining company “hedging” relied heavily on central bank leasing of gold.
-In the gold carry trade, investors can “lease” gold from central banks at very low-interest rates (often under 1%), sell the gold and invest the money in higher-yielding securities.
+This fact, combined with trend changes in global financial markets, has ended the bear market in gold.
+Many practices, such as the “gold carry trade” and gold mining company “hedging,” relied heavily on central bank leasing of gold.
+In the gold carry trade, investors can “lease” gold from central banks at very low interest rates (often under 1%), sell the gold, and invest the money in higher-yielding securities.

 As a hedge against declining prices, gold mining companies can lease metal from the central bank and sell it for current operating income, agreeing to return the gold from future production.
-Both the carry trade and hedging had the effect of further depressing the gold price.
-However, these same practices cause big losses when the gold price rises so they have been discontinued.
-The Washington Agreement expires in 2004 and there will be much debate on the future of central bank gold when it comes time to renew.
+Both the carry trade and hedging further depressed the gold price.
+However, these same practices cause big losses when the gold price rises, so they have been discontinued.
+The Washington Agreement expires in 2004, and there will be much debate on the future of central bank gold when it comes time to renew.

 “Soap and education are not as sudden as a massacre, but they are more deadly in the long run.